 He was a past Trustee of the New Canaan Country School and served as Chairman of the Board of Directors for the Stamford Hospital System.
 Mr. Ford earned a B.S. in Mathematics from the University of Wisconsin and a M.B.A. in Finance from the University of Chicago.
 In addition, he held Series 7, 24, 53 and 63 licenses.

 Vincencia Adusei was born in Ghana and fluent in the Akan/Twi language.
-She joined the board in 2016 and is a member of the Education-Economic Opportunity Program Committee.
+She joined the board in 2016 and is a member of the Community Impact Committee.
 Self-motivated and transformative leader who founded and manages highly successful, diverse small business enterprise that provides an array of services ranging from construction management and general contracting services to consulting services, and designing/ providing a web-based bid portal for agencies and construction businesses.
 Successfully coordinated or participated in almost 100 developments or construction projects totaling over $75 million.
 Provided invaluable consulting services to more than 500 small or startup businesses.
 Her leadership, organizational, background, and project management capabilities give her a unique combination of skills that will enable her to transform an organization or community as well as develop and implement a long-term, sustainable and strategic plan.